Wilson's School: Reconstitution

 In 1845 the school was forced to close as a result of a financial scandal.
 This was the result of Governor James Goulston, who sued the school.
 Following an Order in Council of Queen Victoria in 1880, which superseded the previous Royal Charter, the school was rebuilt on a different site in Camberwell, opening in 1883.
-It again catered to the need for schooling of boys in Camberwell, which by this time had grown considerably from its rustic origins.
+It again catered to the need for schooling of boys in Camberwell, which was thought to have grown considerably from its rustic origins by this time.
 Its working population largely consisted of men working in the professions, clerks, journalists, tradesmen and labourers.
-Naturally, a grammar school provided an asset to the neighbourhood, with the prospect for boys to go on to University education.
+It was thought that a grammar school provided an asset to the neighbourhood, with the prospect for boys to go on to University education.

 For five and a half years during the Second World War, Wilson's was evacuated to a Camp School at Itchingfield near Horsham, Sussex, and for the only period in its history became a boarding school.
 The whole compound stood around a broad elliptical area, set in large part to grass and the remainder, an asphalt quadrangle.
 Radiating from this central area, in spoke-like fashion, was a series of large cedarwood huts.
 These were the dormitories, ablution blocks and classrooms.
 Two larger buildings stood adjacent to the asphalted space, one the dining hall and the other the assembly hall which also functioned as the gym, cinema and church.
 The whole establishment catered for four hundred plus boys forming six houses, all named after past headmasters of the school, Nairn, Macdowell, Wilson, Kelly, Whiteley and Jephson.
-The Head Master of Christ's Hospital was kind enough to allow Wilson's the use of the school's cricket pitches, swimming bath and other facilities, including the Great Hall for Speech Day.
+The Head Master of Christ's Hospital allowed Wilson's the use of the school's cricket pitches, swimming bath and other facilities, including the Great Hall for Speech Day.

 In 1958, an elementary school in Camberwell known as the Greencoat School was closed after a 250-year history and part of its assets passed to Wilson's Grammar School.
 The funds were used to provide a new science facility, the Greencoat Building, which was constructed opposite the main school site in Wilson Road.
 Two carved figures of a boy and a girl which are believed to have stood over the boys' and girls' entrances to the school were installed first in the Greencoat Building, and later in the Greencoat Courtyard in the new school at Wallington.

 While information on pupils taught at the school before 1843 has been lost, Wilson's has a long list of noted Old Boys across the fields of entertainment, science, the military and the church.
 A Short History of Wilson's School, from which much of the information below was taken, was first published in 1951; its most recent edition was in 1987.